 An easy method for planting the seed is to mix it with a bit of finely screened peat moss or clean, dry sand and sprinkle it over the seedbed.

-Do not cover the seed, but give the top of the bed a gentle firming with the palm of your hand to remove any air pockets and give depth.
+Do not cover the seed, but gently firm the top of the bed with the palm of your hand to remove any air pockets and give it depth.
 Set the container in warm water so that moisture comes from the bottom and will not disturb the seed.

 When the water has reached the top of the soil, remove the pot from the water and place a piece of glass or cellophane over the top to conserve moisture.